School or district technology staff. Teacher with high level of technology integration.

 Associate Professor and Educational Technology Program Director

-The Master of Education in Educational Technology provides educators – teachers, professionals, and administrators alike – with the knowledge and practical ability to keep up with changes and make choices among an ever expanding array of technology resources in all aspects of teaching and administration in today’s schools.
-A center of excellence in the preparation of educators, Marygrove College offers the M.Ed. in Educational Technology degree.
-Graduates of the program will become leaders in using computers and integrating educational technology in the classrooms.
-They will also be technology experts in the school and school district.
+The Master of Education in Educational Technology online degree provides educators – teachers, professionals, and administrators alike – with technology instruction and practical ability to keep up with changes and make choices among an ever-expanding array of instructional design and technology resources in all aspects of teaching and administration in today’s schools.
+It is one of our most popular online degree programs.
+Our educational technology graduate program is a center of excellence in the preparation of educators.
+The M.Ed. in Educational Technology degree is fully online.
+Graduates will become leaders in using computers and integrating educational technology in the classrooms to create a vibrant learning environment.
+Our program prepares students be technology experts in the school and school district.
 During the course of graduate study, students will develop knowledge and skills necessary to: